schmokel/FBAdLibrarian/README.md

 In terminal/CMD:

-Install from the wheel-file
+Installing from  wheel-file
 ```bash
 pip install "dist/FBAdLibrarian-0.1.4-py3-none-any.whl"
 ```

-or build from source:
+Building from source:

 ```bash
 python setup.py install
 ```

-You have now install the FBAdLibrarian in your python environment.
+You have now installed the FBAdLibrarian

 ## Usage